rokda-app/.github/profile/README.md

 # rokda
-An invetment and personal finance tool
+An investment and personal finance tool

 <!--